FabBeyond/MuteOnUnfocus/README.md

 # MuteOnUnfocus

+**This mod is Melon Loader Only**

-This mod mutes the game when you click off
+This mod mutes the game when you click off.